ALTMUN HS Preparation Timeline

 8. Send your Payment

 This year, as the needs of the conference continue to grow we have added a delegate fee.
 Our country fees will remain the same as last year at $65 per country.
 Delegate fees will be $130 per student.
-We can accept payment via check, credit card or direct deposit.
+Our preferred method of payment is via check in the mail.
+However we can also take a credit card over the phone.
 All payments will go through Chattanooga State Community College, our professional partner.
 Payments are due Oct.
-4th.
+4th. for schools that registered before Sep.
+18th.
+Late Registration payment is due Nov.
+3rd

 9. Reserving Hotel Rooms